 Our legal and commercial name is Trina Solar Limited.
 Our predecessor company, Trina China, was incorporated in December 1997.
 In anticipation of our initial public offering, we incorporated Trina in the Cayman Islands as a listing vehicle on March 14, 2006.
 Trina acquired all of the equity interests in Trina China through a series of transactions that have been accounted for as a recapitalization and Trina China became our wholly-owned subsidiary.
-In the past, we conducted substantially all of our operations (and we continue to conduct a significant part of our operations) through Trina China.
+We have conducted substantially all of our operations through Trina China.
 In December 2006, we completed our initial public offering of our ADSs and listed our ADSs on the New York Stock Exchange.
 In June 2007, we completed a follow-on public offering of 5,406,280 ADSs sold by us and certain selling shareholders.
-In July 2008, we completed public offerings of \$138 million aggregate principal amount of convertible senior notes due 2013 and 8,146,388 ADSs for a related ADS borrowing facility.
-In August 2009, we completed a follow-on public offering of 9,085,000 ADSs.
+In July 2008, we completed public offerings of \$138 million aggregate principal amount of convertible senior notes due 2013, all of which we redeemed, together with all accrued but unpaid interest, as of the maturity date on July 15, 2013, and 8,146,388 ADSs for a related ADS borrowing facility.
+In August 2009, we completed a follow-on public offering of 5,000 ADSs.
+In March 2010, we completed another follow-on public offering of 9,085,000 ADSs.

 Our principal executive offices are located at No. 2 Tian He Road, Electronics Park, New District, Changzhou, Jiangsu 213031, People's Republic of China.
-Our telephone number at this address is (+86) 519 8548-2008 and our fax number is (+86) 519 8517-6023.
+Our telephone number at this address is (+86) 519 8548-2008 and our fax number is (+86) 519 8517-6025.
 Our registered office in the Cayman Islands is located at the offices of Codan Trust Company (Cayman) Limited, Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman, KY1-1111, Cayman Islands.